Comparison of Numerical Solvers for Differential Equations for Holonomic Gradient Method in Statistics: Defusing method (filter method) and discrete QR method

 In the HGM, we do not always have an exact initial value vector.
-We often have the case that the target function (the target integral) have a moderate growth, but the ODE has rapid growth solutions, too.
-Then, we need to correct the initial value vector so that the rapid growth solution causes a blow-up of the numerical solution by an error of the initial value vector.
-We will propose a heuristic method, which we will call {\it defusing method}, to avoid a blow-up of a solution under this situation.
-Any solution of the ODE can be expressed as a linear combination of basis functions of different growth order.
-The defusing method removes some basis functions of specified growth order to obtain the correct solution.
-The defusing method is an analogy of filtering some specified frequencies from wave data.
-This method may be well-known, but we do not find a relevant literature and we describe this method in this section.
+We often have the case that the target function (the target integral) has a moderate growth, but the ODE has rapid growth solutions, too.
+Then, we need to correct the initial value vector so that the rapid growth solution does not cause a blow-up of the numerical solution by an error of the initial value vector.

+This instability is a classic hallmark of stiff differential equations.
+In the context of boundary-value problems, the problem of dominant solutions overwhelming subdominant ones has historically been addressed by techniques such as continuous orthonormalization \cite{Davey1983}, discrete QR decomposition method \cite{DRV-1994}, or the Riccati transformation method \cite{DOR1988}.
+Continuous orthonormalization, for instance, integrates forward while periodically applying Gram-Schmidt orthogonalization to prevent the solution vectors from becoming linearly dependent on the dominant growing mode.
+This method works well even when there are numerical errors in boundary values. \progweb{orthogonal/davey17-bv.rr} This method can also be used for initial value problems, but adaptive step control is difficult when explosive solutions are involved. \progweb{orthogonal/davey11-airy.rr}

+The discrete QR decomposition method is also a powerful method for stably finding solutions of boundary value problems (see, e.g., \cite{conte-1966}, \cite{AMR}).
+While the fundamental solution matrix Q, obtained as an orthogonal matrix, can be calculated stably, the triangular matrix R used to correct it and obtain the solution to the original equation honestly amplifies the error in the initial values, making it difficult to find a subdominant solution as the solution to the initial value problem. \progweb{orthogonal/davey16-pkg.rr}